folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 ---
 layout: page
-title: Configure the GithubAction CI pipeline for UI and Stripes repositories
+title: Configure GitHub Actions CI pipeline for frontend repositories
-permalink: /guidelines/github-action-ci/
+permalink: /guidelines/github-actions-frontend/
 menuInclude: no
 menuTopTitle: Guidelines
 ---

 ## Introduction

-These are notes to assist developers with configuring GitHub Actions based CI workflows to replace the currently used Jenkins pipeline.
+These instructions assist developers with configuring GitHub Actions based CI workflows to replace the currently used Jenkins pipeline.

+This document is for existing and new front-end UI and Stripes repositories.

-## Setting up the workflow
+## Setting up the workflows

-### Part I : Configuring For UI and Stripes based repositories
+### Add FOLIO workflows

-The workflow can be set up by following these steps:
+The workflows are established by following these steps:
-- From the repository navigate to the `Actions`
+- From the repository GitHub page, navigate to the `Actions` tab.
 - On clicking the `New Workflow` button, two NPM based workflows are shown which are developed by FOLIO organization.
 Make sure to select ONLY those workflows developed by FOLIO.
 The two NPM based workflows are:
     - **FOLIO NPM Workflow**
     - **FOLIO NPM Release Workflow**
-- Once the workflows are added, they need to be configured according to the repository needs.
+- Once the workflows are added, they need to be configured according to the repository requirements.

-### Configuring the new Workflow
+### Configuration

-Each workflow has four environment variables which need to be configured according the requirements of the particular repository.
+Each workflow has four environment variables which need to be configured according to the requirements of the particular repository.
 These are:
 - **`YARN_TEST_OPTIONS`** -- options to pass to 'yarn test'
 - **`SQ_ROOT_DIR`** -- root SQ directory to scan relative to top-level directory
 - **`PUBLISH_MOD_DESCRIPTOR`** -- boolean 'true' or 'false'